CloudSecurityAlliance/Glossary/template-glossary.md

+This is an example file in markdown, please open it up in raw view to see how the file should be formatted.

 # Title goes here

 Default description and information goes here.
 This section is mandatory.
 We want 1-5 sentences describing what the term is, and if applicable why we would care about it (e.g. is it a security attack that can result in something bad, a mitigation that can help, or a higher level thing that can be abused like account recovery?).